OFFICE OF RECORD: Computing Services

 ISSUED BY: CIO and Director of Computing Services

-This policy is intended to provide direction for the use of computing hardware and software, networking and other information technology resources, including video-conferencing facilities, associated with or accessible from Dakota State University.
-Within the context of this policy, networking refers to the University's wired and wireless environments.
-The term classrooms refers to both traditional classroom facilities as well as classroom labs and specialty labs.
+This policy is intended to provide direction for the use of computing hardware, facilities, software, networks, and other information technology resources associated with or accessible from Dakota State University.

 The use of computers and related technologies, including all hardware and software, is a privilege.
 The University's CIO/Director of Computing Services is authorized to extend access to the University's computing services and related hardware and software to members of the faculty and staff; members of the student body; participants in workshops, short courses and similar approved activities and projects; or members of an entity that has contracted for the use of DSU's computing resources.

 Charges for the use of computing services may be assessed by the CIO/Director of Computing Services with the approval of the President.
 (See DSU Policy 01-76-00 Facility Use and Rental and DSU Policy 03-62-00 Tablet Repair Services/Replacement)

 It is expected that all faculty, staff, students and campus guests will use any software (whether or not it is supplied by Dakota State University) only in accordance with license agreements and copyright provisions applicable to the specific software package.

 All users of the University's computing environment must comply with all pertinent DSU and Board of Regents policies and local, state and federal laws.
 The use of DSU facilities by any individual whose sole purpose is to make a profit is prohibited, except as outlined in DSU Policy 01-76-00 Facility Use and Rental.